 Let us illustrate the creation of a batch program with a simple example.
 Suppose we wish to create a program that convertsThis book is not about memorizing facts, but we do expect you to know where to find them.
 Do you know where to find out how temperatures are converted? a temperature measured on a Fahrenheit thermometer into a Celsius temperature.
 Don’t worry, this question isn’t a test about your physics knowledge; here is the conversion formula:

-(read-file in) retrieves the content of the file called in as a string;
+(read-file in) retrieves the content of the named file as a string;

 string->number turns this string into a number;